guan27/hw3-babythread/README.md

 # System Programming 2020: BabyThread
 ## 0. The Goal
-1. Understand and simulate the concept of context switch.
+0. Understand and simulate the concept of context switch.
-2. Understand and learn some system calls about signals.
+1. Understand and learn some system calls about signals.
-3. Understand and learn to use setjmp(), longjmp().
+2. Understand and learn to use setjmp(), longjmp().
-4. Get points to pass this course :)
+3. Get points to pass this course :)

 ## 1. Problem Description
-In this assignment, you need to simulate a user-thread library by using longjmp(), setjmp(), etc. For simplicity, we use a function to represent a thread.
+In this assignment, you need to simulate a user-thread library by using `longjmp()`, `setjmp()`, etc. For simplicity, we use a function to represent a thread.
 In other words, you'll have to "context switch" between functions.
-To do this, you need to do non-local jumps between functions, which is arranged by a "scheduler": each time a function needs to "context switch" to another, it needs to jump back to "scheduler", and "scheduler" will schedule next function to be executed, thus jump to it.
-Since non-local jump won't store local variables, we need another structure for each function to store data needed for computing, called TCB_NODE.
-All the TCB_NODE will formulate a circular linked-list.
-As "scheduler" schedules functions, it also needs to make sure "Current" pointer points to correct TCB_NODE for functions to output correct result.
+To do this, you need to do non-local jumps between functions, which is arranged by a `scheduler`: each time a function needs to "context switch" to another, it needs to jump back to `scheduler`, and `scheduler` will schedule next function to be executed, thus jump to it.
+Since non-local jump won't store local variables, we need another structure for each function to store data needed for computing,which is called `TCB_NODE`.
+All the `TCB_NODE` will formulate a circular linked-list.
+As `scheduler` schedules functions, it also needs to make sure `Current` pointer points to correct `TCB_NODE` for functions to output correct result.
-The "context switch" may occur in three different scenario: signal caught, timeslice reached, iteration count exceeded. we'll introduce the way to choose between three different scenarios in the execution part.
+The "context switch" may occur in three different scenario: signal caught, timeslice reached, or after each iteration. we'll introduce the way to choose between three different scenarios in the execution part.

 You are expected to complete the following tasks:
 1. Complete the user-thread library "babythread.h".